UpDownLeftDie/ASFTimedPlay/README.md

 ## Description

-ASFTimedPlay is a plugin for ArchiSteamFarm that allows you to set your bots to play games for specific durations and optionally idle a game afterwards.
+ASFTimedPlay is a plugin for ArchiSteamFarm that allows you to set your bots to play games for specific durations and optionally idle a game afterwards with settings that persist between restarts of ASF.

 ---